 Worst case scenario is they could potentially install something on your machine that could give them future access to your system and other details.

-Be Aware.
 You just need to hang up immediately on these calls and do not get taken in.
 If in doubt check or find out from the company directly if it is a legitimate call.
 They often can provide phone numbers or links to websites - do not be fooled.
 I dealt with problem that had a telephone number and a website that looked so good it could almost have been genuine.